laro/Cilia/6 .../2 Unfinished Ideas.md

         - `∈` `∉` `∋` `∌`
         - `⊆` `⊇` `⊂` `⊃`

-The precedence ordering a partial precedence ordering, not a global one, as nobody can remember all these precedence levels.
+Operator precedence is a **partial** ordering, not a global one, as nobody can remember all these precedence levels.

 See [Carbon Expression Precedence](https://github.com/carbon-language/carbon-lang/blob/trunk/docs/design/expressions/README.md#precedence):
 > Expressions are interpreted based on a partial precedence ordering.
 Expression components which lack a relative ordering must be disambiguated by the developer, for example by adding parentheses; otherwise, the expression will be invalid due to ambiguity.
 Precedence orderings will only be added when it's reasonable to expect most developers to understand the precedence without parentheses.